HenestrosaDev/sololearn/code-coaches/medium/day-of-the-week/README.md

-# Day of the week
+# Day of the Week

 You receive a date and need to know what day of the week it is.